-As part of Google’s rigorous privacy and compliance standards and commitment to our customers, Google Inc. is certified under the EU-U.S. Privacy Shield Framework.
+As part of Google’s rigorous privacy and compliance standards and commitment to our customers, Google Inc. is certified under the EU-U.S. Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework.
 In addition, Google offers Cloud Platform customers EU model contract clauses as a method to meet the adequacy and security requirements of the EU Data Protection Directive.

 The European Union's data protection authorities have concluded that Google's model contract clauses meet EU regulatory expectations, confirming that Google Cloud services provide sufficient commitments to frame international data

 flows from Europe to the rest of the world.
 For details on the approval of the Google Cloud from the Article 29 Working Party, please see the respective decisions for G Suite and the Google Cloud Platform.

 Learn more about EU Data Protection.

 Picture Association of America (MPAA) has created a best practices guideline